chainguard-dev/edu/content/chainguard/chainguard-images/getting-started/nginx/index.md

 mkdir ~/nginxdemo/ && cd $_
 ```

-Within this directory, we will create a `data` directory to contain our content hosted by the webserver.
+Within this directory, we will create a `data` directory to contain our content to be hosted by the web server.

 ```shell
 mkdir data && cd $_
 ```

 Using a text editor of your choice, create a new file `index.html` for the HTML content that will be served.
-In our case, we will use `nano` as our editor.
+We will use `nano` as an example.

 ```shell
 nano index.html